calumgrant/logical/docs/worklist.md

   c = a+b, c=d,
 - Check negate FB (Same as negateBF)

-- Have an "abstract machine" calling convention, where a "ret" on the stack jumps to the address
-  - stack pointer
-  - stack of values (entities)

 - new objects to define a variable, and use `and` to assert further facts, for example `new expression p has ...,p has parent e.`

-# Compilation to C

-The external interface should also support the ability to run compiled predicates.

 # Proper bytecode